1. Home

 a to, from stamp with green and white paint

-After awhile, I realized that I was loving either just white paint or just red paint.
+After awhile, I realized that I was loving either only white paint or only red paint.

 Here is a white wreath.
 The texture of the branches on this wreath came out so nicely on the paper!